-The small town of Piggs Peak is situated in the far northwest corner of Swaziland.
-It is a small forestry town and is named after William Pigg, an early prospector who found a gold reef here in 1884.
-This site was mined until 1954.
-Visitors to Piggs Peak can view the Ngwenya Mine, which at 43,000-years old is regarded as one of the world's oldest.
-Ancient people dug this mine for specularite and haemetite, which they then used in cosmetics and for religious rituals.
+Experience the beautiful, scenic journey on the road to the small forestry town of Piggs Peak in Swaziland - the far north-west corner of Swaziland.
+Here you can view the Ngwenya Mine, which Piggs Peak is famously known for.
+At 43,000 years old, the Swaziland Ngwenya Mine is regarded as one of the world's oldest, as ancient people dug this mine for specularite and haemetite, which they then used in cosmetics and for religious rituals.

 Piggs Peak in swaziland is well known for its handiwork and Swazi crafts, and whilst visiting the town of Piggs Peak visitors can browse the rural Swaziland Peak Fine Craft Centre, and Tintsaba Crafts - where the remarkable women of Tintsaba create beautiful handmade products centered around the use of Sisal, a sustainable natural weed that grows wild in Swaziland.